Skip to main content

 Completion of the ACTTP program is just the beginning!

-Nurses who successfully completed this program will receive one unit of study credited towards the ‘Graduate Certificate of Older Person Nursing Care’ offered by CDU.
+Nurses who successfully complete this program will be eligible to apply for Recognition of Prior Learning (RPL) for one unit in the ‘Graduate Certificate of Older Person Nursing Care’ offered by CDU.
 You may further extend your education by enrolling in a Master of Clinical Nursing, either in Older Person Nursing Care or in Nurse Practitioner Pathway.

 I’m ready!
 How do I sign up?